words Alexa Wang

 Conjunctivitis

 Conjunctivitis is a highly common eye condition that most people experience at some point.
-This is the inflammation of the conjunctiva (transparent membrane covering the white part of the eyeball) usually as a result of an infection or allergies.
-Commonly known as pink eye, this can result in itchy, watery eyes and produces pus that can cause the lashes to stick.
-You should speak to a pharmacist that can provide eyedrops or antihistamines to help.
+This is the inflammation of the conjunctiva (transparent membrane covering the white part of the eyeball), usually as a result of an infection or allergies.
+Commonly known as pink eye, this condition can result in itchy, watery eyes and produce pus that can cause the lashes to stick.
+Symptoms can vary depending on the cause—viral cases often begin with watery eyes and spread easily, while bacterial infections tend to produce thicker, yellowish discharge and may need antibiotic treatment.
+Allergic conjunctivitis usually presents with intense itching and is often accompanied by other allergy symptoms such as sneezing or a runny nose.
+If pink eye symptoms worsen, persist beyond a week, or include visual changes or significant pain, seek professional assessment to rule out complications.
+Meanwhile, simple precautions like handwashing and avoiding shared towels can curb transmission while you arrange care.
+You should speak to a pharmacist who can provide eyedrops or antihistamines to help.
 It is also highly contagious, so it is important to practice good hygiene.

 Blepharitis

 Blepharitis is inflammation of the eyelids that causes sore, itchy eyes.
+In some cases, the eyelids may appear red, swollen, or crusty, especially around the base of the eyelashes.
 It is not usually serious and can be treated at home, but it is often long-term and can lead to repeated episodes.
 It is often caused by an infection or a complication of a skin condition.
+Treatment often focuses on managing symptoms and preventing flare-ups.
+Simple steps like keeping the eyelids clean with warm compresses, gently washing the eyelid margins, and avoiding eye makeup during flare-ups can help.
+In some cases, a doctor may prescribe antibiotic or anti-inflammatory eye drops if the condition is more severe.
+Although it can be frustrating to deal with, with regular eyelid care and proper management, most people are able to keep blepharitis under control.

 Floaters